Centre (Croatian political party): Centre (since 2020)

 At the 2021 local elections, the Party candidate for the position of the Mayor of Split was Ivica Puljak.
-First round he ended first while in runoff he beat HDZ candidate Vice Mihanović.
+First round he ended first while in the runoff he beat HDZ candidate Vice Mihanović.
 The Centre also won 7 out of 31 seats in the council, coming second.
+Since the 2021 nationwide local elections, the party also has city councilors in Rijeka and Bjelovar, as well as assembly members in Split-Dalmatia County, Sisak-Moslavina County and Zadar County.